dominique-unruh/qrhl-tool/proofgeneral.md

 Cons:
 * Manual configuration.
-* If your system already has ProofGeneral installed, it is not obvious which version Emacs will use.
+* If your system already has Proof General installed, it is not obvious which version Emacs will use.

 Optional extra step:
 * In Emacs, do `C-0 M-x byte-recompile-directory` and pass the directory `QRHL_TOOL/proofgeneral` when asked.
   This speeds up loading.
 Needed only once.
 Repeat when updating `qrhl-tool`.

-## Repository version of the qRHL-supporting ProofGeneral
+## Repository version of the qRHL-supporting Proof General

 Similar to the previous solution, only with the most up-to-date version of the qRHL-support.